Security Clearance Lawyer Says: No Social Media Bad Behavior

 Still, the notion of examining social media channels for clearance applicants has been met with resistance.
 The Washington Times reported in March that background check investigators cannot review applicants’ social media accounts.
 However, the same article stated the Barack Obama administration would “test social media as part of checks.”

 Here’s something to keep in mind: while your past can come back to haunt you, this doesn’t necessarily mean it always will doom you.
 Let’s say you admit to that smoke-ring-blowing, joint-holding photo.
 Each of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information includes mitigating circumstances, such as “passage of time without recurrence.”
 That means a single indiscretion, or a time in your life 15 years ago when you consistently drank too much, but you no longer exhibit that behavior today, shouldn’t prevent you from obtaining a security clearance.

 In a perfect world, we all would avoid questionable behavior and certainly would avoid sharing photographic proof of said behavior.
 But part of growing up means making regrettable mistakes.
 Your best bet when applying for security clearance is to be an open book in your application.
 Don’t hold back any secrets, because even though you may not have your social media accounts combed through now, it could happen in the future.
 You don’t want to have to explain dishonesty down the road.

-Feel free to contact our office for a free consultation if you’re applying for clearance.
+Feel free to contact our office for a consultation if you’re applying for clearance.
 We can work with you to ensure you complete your application accurately and in its entirety.